MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-format-pane.md

 ---
-title: The new Format pane in Power BI
+title: The updated Format and Visualizations panes in Power BI
 description: Get to know the redesigned Format pane in Power BI.
 author: maggiesMSFT
 ms.author: maggies